 Robust Automation Tools: Most project management tools come with basic automation features but Smartsheet outshines most of them with an incredibly comprehensive set of integrations, connectors, intelligent workflows, and automation tools.
 Despite its power, setting up basic automations takes just a few minutes thanks to Smartsheet’s drag-and-drop automation builder.
 It uses basic logic, conditional paths, and triggers, allowing you to create even the most advanced workflows you can imagine.

-Extended Functionality: If you grow beyond the functionality of basic project management, you can add resource management, digital asset management, portfolio management capabilities as well.
-With those capabilities come project budgeting, time tracking, advanced reports and analytics, forecasting tools, and more.
-This includes project portfolio management, project budgeting, time tracking, advanced reporting, and more.
-However, these features aren’t baked into Smartsheet’s plans—they’re an add-on with an additional price tag.
-But it’s nice to know that the platform expands to match your needs rather than requiring you to buy yet another tool as you continue to grow your business.
+Extended Functionality: Besides basic project management, you can add resource management, digital asset management, and portfolio management capabilities that will give rise to project budgeting, time tracking, advanced reports and analytics, and forecasting tools, among others.
+However, these features aren’t baked into Smartsheet’s plans—they’re an add-on that have an additional price tag.
+But it’s nice to know that the platform expands to match your needs rather than making you buy another tool to grow your business.